NBISweden/elixir_evaluation_evaluation/docs/index.md

 Upon reading the literature on how these questions were crafted and selected, one concludes that no selection criterium has been written down.
-This paper is the first to transparantly show the crafting and selection of evaluation questions to be used for NBIS evaluation, being the 'future work' as mentioned in its most important paper.
+This paper is the first to transparently show the crafting and selection of evaluation questions to be used for NBIS evaluation, being the 'future work' as mentioned in its most important paper.